 10. Join a relevant network.
 Start small.
 My recommendation is start with either LinkedIn or Plaxo Pulse.
 Both sites are based on who you know and then adds a social component that virtually puts you in an online networking event.

 9. Sign up for an RSS reader.
-I personally find Bloglines the most user friendly reader.
+I personally find Bloglines the most user-friendly reader.
 However, don’t just start plugging in feeds to your reader.
 Learn more about the features that are offered.
-For example in my Bloglines I have my feeds organized in folders.
+For example, in my Bloglines, I have my feeds organized in folders.
 Some folders I check daily, others when I am working on a specific project and others when I am in the mood for casual reading.
 By having your selected content come to you as opposed to you visiting or searching for content you will save several weeks of time over the next year.

 8. Start saving some links to a social bookmarking site.
 Del.icio.us is still my overall favorite social media site.
 Not only does del.icio.us allow you to organize your content with various tags, or within various categories, you can also access your content from any computer, and you can find other relevant content by searching through and subscribing to accounts within the del.icio.us community.
 You can also send content to your network easily without cluttering up their Inbox.
 Just start.
 Start by saving content you are really interested in and then explore.

 7. Sign up for StumbleUpon.
-StumbleUpon gives us an insight to the future of search engines.
+StumbleUpon gives us an insight into the future of search engines.
 Customized searches based on selected preferences and algorithms as well as preferences of your social network.
 This all gives new meaning to web surfing, especially when you surf on the video mode.

 6. Make yourself known.
 If you are not ready to blog, no problem.
 Comment on a few blogs.
 You know you have an opinion about what you read.
 Now even your mainstream media outlets give you the opportunity to voice your opinion.